3.1 Constructing a batch job file

 Command sjstat can be used to check the available memory for nodes in different partitions.
 The sjstat command lists the scheduling pool data and the running jobs.
 The scheduling pool data can be used to check the available memory in different partitions.
 You can check just the scheduling pool data by adding option -c to the command:

-The sample listing above tells e.g. that resource pool test contains 2 Sandy Bridge nodes, each having 64 GB of memory and 16 cores.
-In addition, the test pool includes also 2 Haswell nodes each having 24 cores and 128 GB of memory.
+The sample listing above tells e.g. that resource pool test contains 2 nodes, each having 128 GB of memory and 24 cores.

 Table 3.2 Available batch job queues in supercluster taito.csc.fi.